BoubacarBAFACHI/Ruby-First/README.md

 * ...

-Makin by BAFACHI Boubacar a full SWE
+Making by BAFACHI Boubacar a full SWE